If you don’t have time to read this whole guide, stick with #1 and you’ll do just fine!

 10. Enjoy yourself!

 Remember that journaling should be enjoyable (most of the time).
-If you take the task too seriously or put too much pressure on yourself, journaling will become a burden instead of a gift.
-Keep a spirit of play, and infuse your journal with a little humor.
-Adding art, creativity, color or heart to your journal keeps the process fresh and inviting.
+If you take the task too seriously or put too much pressure on yourself, journaling will become a burden instead of art, creativity or color.
+Add some heart to your journal keeps the process fresh and inviting.

 You’ll likely feel awkward and self-conscious when you first start journaling.
 That’s totally fine — you’re allowed.
 Most people are a little awkward and self-conscious when they begin something new, unless they’re a freak of nature.
 It’s okay to poke fun at yourself, or to keep the prose light-hearted.

 Banish the image of the Diarist hunched over the table with furrowed brow, contemplating the existential dilemma du jour.
 Instead, feel free to detail your dinner experiment that made Julia Child roll over in her grave.